zoff99/iocipher_pack/README.md

 Current bugs
 ------------

-ASAN shows some memory leaks in the JNI code. sadly ASAN does not really show them, but crashes. any hints welcome how to debug this.
+ASAN shows that there are some memory leaks in the JNI code.
+Sadly ASAN (on JVM) does not really show them, but crashes.
+Any hints welcome how to debug this.

 Based upon